liuqx315/Multiscale-pattern/doc/guide/source/mathematics/Butcher.rst

    :align: center

    Linear stability region for the Kvaerno(4,2,3) method.
-The method's region is outlined in blue; the plotting approach failed to converge for the embedding, so it is not shown.
+The method's region is outlined in blue; the embedding's region is in red.